heblopez/persons-api/README.md

 # 📞 Persons API - Backend with TypeScript and Express

 This is a backend project for a phonebook application developed using **Node.js**, **Express**, and **TypeScript**.
-It provides an API to manage a list of persons, allowing you to create, read, and delete persons to the the phonebook.
+It provides an API to manage a list of persons, allowing you to create, read, update, and delete(CRUD) persons to the the phonebook.

 ## 🚀 Features